 The key to a successful business is having respect between management and employees as well as job satisfaction on both sides.
-These qualities rely on certain standards of behavior being upheld on both sides.
+These qualities rely on certain standards of behaviour being upheld on both sides.
 Unfortunately, it isn’t always clear to everyone what these standards are, which can lead to problems in the workplace.
-Well-done company policy is a useful tool for removing any confusion by officially outlining how employees and management are expected to behave.
+A well-done company policy is a useful tool for removing any confusion by officially outlining how employees and management are expected to behave.
 On the other hand, a poorly worded company policy can lead to further misunderstanding and deteriorating employee relationships.
-It’s important to create a quality company policy that could be done with the use of a professional advisor or a qualityemployee handbook template.
+It’s important to create a quality company policy that could be done with the use of a professional advisor or a quality employee handbook template.

 It’s best to introduce policies to a company one at a time.
 If you believe that your organization would benefit from multiple policies, you will have to list them in order of priority.
 The most beneficial move an organization can make is to communicate with employees effectively.
 Hold workshops or group meetings to get to grips with what your employees want and need from the organization to improve the workplace experience.
 If your employees feel like they have been consulted and respected in the decision-making process, they will be much more likely to uphold the policy guidelines.

 After consulting employees, the next step is to do the necessary research.
 You want to make sure you aren’t putting business time and resources into creating a company policy that will be ineffective.
 You need comprehensive analytics and research results on the organization and your employees as well as knowledge of how similar policies are typically written and how they interact with the law.
 Following a company policy template could help you find the right information for an effective policy.

 When creating policies, it's important to involve employees in the decision-making process and prioritize their input.
 Conduct workshops or group meetings to gather feedback and understand their needs.
 This ensures that policies are well-received and supported by employees.